GRANITEMAN BIG LAKE TRIATHLON

 Graniteman Big Lake is the last race in the Graniteman Triathlon Series that begins in June with the Buffalo Triathlon.
 Our Big Lake race takes place at Lakeside Park located right on HWY 10 and is just 30 minutes from the Twin Cities and St. Cloud.

 Offering both sprint and olympic distances, you will swim in the clean and clear waters of Big Lake, get your seasons PR on one of the flattest and fastest bike rides in the state, and enjoy a lakeside run that starts and finishes in the park.
-There is also a new playground for the kids, great music, plenty of food, fantastic race swag, and awesome award and door prizes!
+There is also a new playground for the kids, great music, and plenty of food.

 BIG LAKE COUNTDOWN